Han-sx/EOS_vaccinetrace/README.md

 * The following is the specific chain link of each information.
 The chain operation requires the use of personal private keys, and all operations will be recorded by the blockchain

 ![image](https://github.com/Han-sx/EOS_vaccinetrace/blob/master/front-end%20code/image/EOS_add_page.png)

-More information can be viewed in the demo video